-I was reading a book “Bulls, Bears and Other Beasts” which covers last 25 years of Indian Stock Market history, major events, biggest scams and how Sensex climbed from 1000 levels to 50,000 levels now.
-In one of the chapter, I read about why FIIs (Foreign Institutional Investors) showed huge interest in investing Indian Stock market during 1990’s.
+I was reading a book “Bulls, Bears and Other Beasts” which covers the last 25 years of Indian Stock Market history, major events, biggest scams and how Sensex climbed from 1000 levels to 50,000 levels now.
+In one of the chapters, I read about why FIIs (Foreign Institutional Investors) showed huge interest in investing Indian Stock market during the 1990’s.

 There was a term called Double Taxation Avoidance agreement, India has signed with Mauritius, which basically means FIIs who have registered their entity in Mauritius need not pay any tax on capital gains to Indian Government and they have to pay tax based on Mauritius country, but this island nation do not have any tax on capital gains.
 This is an attractive offer for FIIs, as they don’t need to pay any tax for the gains they make here.

-Later when I checked in SEBI website, I could see more than 10,000 entities are registered FII that belongs to different countries across the globe.
+Later when I checked in SEBI website, I could see that more than 10,000 entities are registered FII that belong to different countries across the globe.

-When I checked NSDL website about list of companies that are registered in Mauritius, there are 601 companies.
-Foreign Institutional investors are big fund houses with huge capital, when they make an investment in any stock that can easily gain attention among investor community, which in turn would bring more investors interested on the specific stock where FIIs have shown interest.
+When I checked the NSDL website about the list of companies that are registered in Mauritius, there are 601 companies.
+Foreign Institutional investors are big fund houses with huge capital, when they make an investment in any stock that can easily gain attention among the investor community, which in turn would bring more investors interested in the specific stock where FIIs have shown interest.

 Secondly, many promoters of Indian companies usually register a benami entity in Mauritius.
 Why?
 These promoters wanted to manipulate their stock price and move it higher, so that they could exit some of their holdings at a higher price.
 So what these promoters would do is,

-- Fund this foreign institutional investors to buy their stocks in open markets
+- Fund these foreign institutional investors to buy their stocks in open markets

-- When a FII buy a large chunk of shares from open market, words spread and many other institutions would show interest in the same stock, and they also end up buying it.
+- When a FII buys a large chunk of shares from the open market, words spread and many other institutions would show interest in the same stock, and they also end up buying it.

-- Eventually it appears in media, which gains the attentions of retail investors.
+- Eventually it appears in the media, which gains the attention of retail investors.
 Seeing the price moving up, more retail investors end up buying the same stock, pushing the price much higher

 - Finally once FIIs/Promoters desired price target is met, they start offloading the shares and make money.
 Retailers would get caught by buying at a higher price.

-This is how most of the pump and dump happens in stock market.
-How could we make use of this information in our advantage?
-As per SEBI regulations if any entity acquire large stake in open market, they have to disclose this to exchange.
-Listed below snapshot of how the disclosures looks like.
+This is how most of the pump and dump happens in the stock market.
+How could we make use of this information to our advantage?
+As per SEBI regulations, if any entity acquires a large stake in the open market, they have to disclose this to the exchange.
+Listed below a snapshot of how the disclosures look like.

 So we decided to pull up all these 600+ Maturities entities and compare that with bulk deal, block deal and SAST29 disclosure and deals on daily basis, if any of these Mauritius entity shows up in such deals, our BOT would immediately check the following information